Allan Scott (Scottish screenwriter): Career

 He is the originator, co-producer and co-writer of the stage musical adaptation of the 1990s film The Adventures of Priscilla, Queen of the Desert, which opened in Sydney in October 2006 and has since become the most successful Australian stage musical of all time.
 Productions in over 30 cities have grossed a nearly $US500 million.
 The London production of the show ran for three years before it was launched in North America, beginning in Toronto prior to Broadway, where it was nominated for two Tony Awards.
 Other productions are being presented regularly in major centres around the world.
 It is the winner of 5 Australian Green Room Awards, an Olivier Award and the What's on Stage Award for Best New Musical, a Tony Award in the US, and in Canada 6 Broadway World awards and the Toronto Theatre Critics Award.
 In Italy it has won 4 DAPA Awards and in Argentina 7 awards.
 It has also won 12 Hugo Awards including Best Musical and 10 awards in Spain.
 In France it won a Best Musical Cristal Award.

 He was executive producer and co-creator of the Netflix series The Queen's Gambit, adapted from the Walter Tevis novel of the same name, which Scott acquired the rights for in 1992, and directed by Scott Frank.

-He is currently preparing a production of The Conjuror (co-written with David Ambrose), to be directed by Des McAnuff, as well as The Garden of the Black Martini (co-written with Allison Burnett), and two new musicals.

 He has been awarded honorary doctorates by Napier University, Edinburgh (2007) and by Aberdeen University (2008), and is visiting professor of film at Edinburgh Napier.

 Personal life

-Scott married actress Kathleen Breck on 12 November 1966 and they have 3 children: Dominic, Philippa and Luke.
+Scott married actress Kathleen Breck on 12 November 1966 and they have 3 children.